ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 License fees for each VM are applied to each billing cycle depending on the licensing option (Good, Better, or Best) and the selected bandwidth.

 You cannot change the licensing level after service installation.
-To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.
+To change the licensing level, you must delete the existing service and reinstall the service using a different licensing option.
 {:important}

 ## Considerations when you install F5 BIG-IP